 After graduating from Johns Hopkins University, Matthew began working as an investment banker and was certain he had his whole life and career mapped out.
 He even had a twenty-year plan to prove it.

-But after a yearlong battle with cancer (he’s been cured for over twelve years now), Matthew realized that he needed to scrap his plans and focus on living in the moment.
+However, after a yearlong battle with cancer (he’s been cured for over twelve years now), Matthew realized that life isn’t meant to be planned — it’s meant to be lived.
 A few weeks later, he quit his job and began writing.

-Since taking the leap, Matthew has written for film (check out 30 Minutes or Less if you haven’t already), television, and print, and loves crafting stories for all mediums and audiences.
+Since taking the leap, Matthew has written for film, television, and print, and he loves crafting stories for all mediums and audiences.